Nikhil2408/Building-a-Kubernetes-Cluster/README.md

 * <b>Kubeadm</b> - This is a tool which automates a large portion of the process of setting up a cluster.

 * <b>Kubelet</b> - The essential component of K8s that handles running containers on a node.
-Every server that will be running container needs kubelet.
+Every server that will be running containers needs kubelet.

 * <b>Kubectl</b> - Command line tool for interacting with the cluster once it is up. kubectl is used to manage the cluster.